neuroidss/Abyss-Arena/README.md

 don't use appConfig.
-with reportProgress use progress.progress if needed. use engine.chat.completions.create but without its native tools feature, instead use custom tools, stream: false, also set temperature in it. make ability to switch between Qwen2.5-Coder-7B-Instruct-q4f32_1-MLC and Qwen2.5-Coder-3B-Instruct-q4f32_1-MLC, and set temperature of generation. make ability to choose qwen model size before load any of it.
+with reportProgress use progress.progress if needed. use engine.chat.completions.create but without its native tools feature, instead use custom tools, stream: false, also set temperature in it. make ability to switch between Qwen2.5-Coder-7B-Instruct-q4f32_1-MLC and Qwen2.5-Coder-3B-Instruct-q4f32_1-MLC, DeepSeek-R1-Distill-Qwen-7B-q4f32_1-MLC, and set temperature of generation. make ability to choose qwen model size before load any of it.
+DeepSeek-R1 has tag <think></think> at start.

 add ability to use llm.js for who not have webgpu. add ability to use external apis openai, gemini, claude, ollama or other when you know how to add them for who not have local powerful hardware.